omar-ashraf1488/ToDo-List-Python/README.md

 </details>

 ## <a name="about_the_project"></a>About The Project
 This project is a GUI application for To-Do List and It is connected to Database.
-The main aim of the project is learning Python, PyQT5 and SQLite3.
+The main aim of the project is learning Python, PyQT5, SQLite3 and Docker.

 <p align="center">
   <img width="300" <img src="Images/app08.12.png"/>